edubart/nelua-lang/docs/pages/overview.md

 ### Preprocessor templated macros

-Macros can be created by declaring functions in the preprocessor with its body containing normal code:
+A macros can be created by declaring a function in the preprocessor with its body containing normal code:

 ```nelua